 Artificial Intelligence on the Rise

-For several years now, artificial intelligence (AI) and machine learning (ML) have been considered trend-setting technologies.
+For several years now, artificial intelligence (AI) and machine learning (ML) have been considered trendsetting technologies.
 Reliable software for self-driving cars or further developments in robot technology would hardly be possible without AI and ML.
-It is therefore no surprise that leading global companies such as Tesla or Google are not only focusing on these technologies, but are also actively driving development forward.
+It is, therefore, no surprise that leading global companies such as Tesla or Google are not only focusing on these technologies but are also actively driving development forward.
 Especially since the ever-growing amount of data and information in all areas of our society makes the use of AI and ML indispensable.
-An efficient analysis and evaluation of this data would not be possible without AI and ML.
-However, significant added value from large volumes of data can only be achieved through targeted evaluation.
+Efficient analysis and evaluation of this data would not be possible without AI and ML.
+However, the significant added value from large volumes of data can only be achieved through targeted evaluation.

 Software Quality Assurance must keep Pace